Board of Trustees 2022

 In my spare time I love science fiction books and movies, vege gardening, high intensity exercise and have an inexplicable penchant for pantomimes!

-I put myself forward as a parent representative because I want to continue to learn about and contribute to a community that is developing free-willed, creative, smart, compassionate and resilient young people – an education that I see as quite unique, very special and deserving of my time as a parent and community member.
+I want to continue to learn about and contribute to a community that is developing free-willed, creative, smart, compassionate and resilient young people – an education that I see as quite unique, very special and deserving of my time as a parent and community member.

 Elected Parent Rep